Kira (title): Function

-The often Jewish male merchants who sold clothing, jewels and luxury goods to the women of the imperial harem could not be admitted themselves to the harem to show their products because they were men, so a custom developed in which their goods were displayed by their wives.

-This position of intermediary could be very lucrative for a merchant wife in that situation.
-She could win the confidence of the women, and eventually be asked to perform other tasks as well for the harem women, such as acting as secretaries, handling their correspondence, acquiring medicines and performing medical treatments, and perform various business tasks for them, acting as their economic agents.
+The often Jewish male merchants who sold clothing, jewels and luxury goods to the women of the imperial harem could not be admitted themselves to the harem to show their products because their ender, so a custom developed in which their goods were displayed by their wives.
+This position of intermediary could be very lucrative for a merchant's wife in that situation.
+She could win the confidence of the women of the harem, and eventually be asked to perform other tasks as well for the harem women, such as acting as secretaries, handling their correspondence, acquiring medicines and performing medical treatments, and various business tasks for them, acting as their economic agents.
 This was particularly the case for educated Jewish elite women from Spain and Italy, who were literate and more educated than the harem women, who were often slaves.
 Many kiras continued their activity when they became widows, and thus earned a personal income.
 It is unconfirmed whether kira was a formal position in the Ottoman court, or whether it was simply an informal phenomenon.

 Some kiras became famous as influential favorites.
 The most famous kiras were Strongilah, Esther Handali and Esperanza Malchi, but there were likely kiras whose name was not preserved.
 In 1622, an unnamed Jewish woman, possibly a Kira to a sister of Sultan Osman II (r.
 1618–1622), is noted to have promoted a candidate to the office of governor of Moldavia by the name of Locadello; and in 1709, another female intermediary, possibly a Kira to the mother of Sultan Ahmed III (r.
 1703–1730), is noted to have assisted the Jewish physician Daniel de Fonseca in passing information to the sultan's mother regarding to the Ottoman-Swedish alliance against Russia.